 Talk With an Experienced Virginia Beach Personal Injury Lawyer

-If you suffered significant injuries in an accident that was another person’s fault, Virginia Beach personal injury attorney Jeffrey Brooke is here to help.
+If you suffered significant injuries in an accident that was another person’s fault, Virginia Beach auto accident attorney Jeffrey Brooke is here to help.
 At The Jeff Brooke Team, we dedicate our practice to helping injured victims and their families.
 Contact us by phone at (757) 552-6055 or by using our online contact form.

 Jeff Brooke is a personal injury attorney devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one because of someone else’s negligent and careless actions.
 The Jeff Brooke Team serves all of southeastern Virginia.
 The firm helps clients in the Greater Tidewater and Greater Hampton Roads areas, including in Virginia Beach, Norfolk, Portsmouth, Chesapeake, and Chesterfield.
 The Jeff Brooke Team also handles cases in northeastern North Carolina, including the Outer Banks.